renspringlea/ryba.ren/_posts/2025-06-05-doctor-who-animal-advocacy.md

 ---
 layout: post
 title: "* The Azbantium wall from Doctor Who and the central mission of animal advocacy"
-tags: animals effective-altruism mental-health philosophy self-improvement
+tags: animals effective-altruism mental-health philosophy self-improvement my-favorites
 ---

 *Content warning: Spoilers for Doctor Who S09E11!
 Also some references to animal suffering and mortality.*